wingkitlee0/wingkitlee0.github.io.jan19/projects.md

 This is a Python wrapper for the [MAGMA](http://icl.cs.utk.edu/magma/) GPU linear algebra library, which allows drop-in replacement of the scipy package.
 The MAGMA library is needed because the standard linear algebra library from NVIDIA (i.e., CUSOLVER) does not have all the routines included.
 Contributions:
-- Added support for non-axisymmetric eignvalue solver (i.e., geev in standard LAPACK library).
+- Added support for non-symmetric eignvalue solver (i.e., geev in standard LAPACK library).

 ### [Arxiv Reader](https://www.microsoft.com/en-us/p/arxiv-reader/9nblggh5kb5j) (Mobile)